papivot/kubectl-gen-resource-yaml/README.md

 # Generate Kubernetes Resource YAML

 A handy `kubectl plugin` that performs a walkthrough of a resource schema of a *third-party* API registered with the Kubernetes API server.
 The result yields a sample YAML of the resource as described in the example below.
 Since the Kubernetes core APIs generally follow a different specification, this plugin currently does not work with the core APIs and will not generate outputs for resources like Pods and Deployments.
 This plugin will not work for any APIs ending with `.k8s.io`.
+The specifications of these resources are well documented online.

 Example -